Proposals for new tram lines in Edinburgh

+In August 2025, a public consultation was launched for an additional extension serving the north–south axis of the city.
+This could link Granton in the north via either the Roseburn Path to Murrayfield or via Orchard Brae and Dean Bridge to the west end of Princes Street.
+There are also proposals to run trams over North Bridge and South Bridge to Cameron Toll then along Old Dalkeith Road to the Royal Infirmary and BioQuarter.
+The cost is estimated at between £2bn and £2.9bn.
+This comprises sections of the original Lines 1 and 3.

 Line 1 (North Edinburgh)

 Line 1 was planned to be a 15.25 km circular route with 22 stops running around the northern suburbs, following a route from the City Centre, St Andrew Square, York Place, Picardy Place, down Leith Walk to Leith and Newhaven.
 The line would then run along the waterfront to Granton, where it would then loop back, taking over the disused Caledonian Railway route between via Crewe Toll to Wester Coates and Haymarket.
 Upon reaching Haymarket, trams will return to on-street running mode and head back along Princes Street.

 Line 1 comprised 2.3 km of on-street track integrated with other traffic, 2.7 km of segregated track running along existing roads, and 10.5 km separate tramway.
 The on-street sections of track would be in the centre of the road in some locations and at the kerbside in others.
 On the disused line to Granton, the tram line would be integrated with cycle and pedestrian pathways along the Roseburn wildlife corridor.

 In the initial Phase 1a of the project, only the Newhaven-Leith Walk-Princes Street section of this route was included, with trams then continuing west to the airport (Line 2 route).
 Further construction of the Line 1 loop (Phase 1b of the project) was cancelled in 2009 due to financial constraints, postponing construction of the Haymarket-Granton section of this line indefinitely.
 Phase 2, which would complete the loop with a line from Granton Square to Newhaven, also remains unfunded.